dhiradc/Analytics_Hub/Case Studies/readme.md

 🛠️ Automated Action:

-1. System generates an offer letter and sends it via DocuSign.
+1. After recipt of HR confirmation for onborading, the System generates an offer letter and sends it via DocuSign to the candidate.
-2. Automated background verification request is triggered.
+2. It also trieggers and Automated background verification request, which will probably be done by a thirda party (this section is not included).

 Document Submission & Verification: